Loosing touch with reality.

 Norvell also asked about worry.
 And the answers were not abstract conceptual categories.
 They were not demographic trends.
 They were not the clean language of a ministry consultant.
 They were individual, unique pains.
 “I’m alone.”
 “I’m exhausted.”

 So Norvell repented of his ministry plan.
 The neighborhood was not a target audience.
 It was not a mission field rendered for the perfect ministry program.
-It was not a set of unmet needs waiting for the church’s predesigned ministry path.
+It was not a set of unmet needs waiting for a predesigned ministry path.
 It was full of unique people, a communion of persons, each bearing loneliness, fatigue, grief, the weight of racial wounds, and the silent ache of estrangement.

 Norvell was now listening.
 No longer speaking.